Munkleson/steam-game-manager/README.md

 How do I bypass the CORs issue so I can just fetch in my frontend instead of passing from backend to frontend like I am right now via data attributes

-Stats on the sides
+Stats
-  - Completion/played rates
-Sort games by
+- Make progress bar movemenet rather than static jumps between progress Sort games by